ScruffyFurn/MRWorkshop/Lab1/README.md

 # Lab 1 #
 In this lab we will create a new Unity project and preform the needed steps to support Mixed Reality development.
 We will then add some flare to our 3d world by adding a simple Skybox and Terrain object.
 This lab will prepare you for the next labs and will be built upon in subsequent labs.

 # Lab 1a.
+Enabling Developer Mode
+Let's start by enabling Developer Mode on your device.
+If you are working with a Windows Mixed Reality headset connected to your PC, you must enable Developer Mode on the PC.

+1. Go to Settings
+2. Select Update and Security
+3. Select For developers
+4. Enable Developer Mode, read the disclaimer for the setting you chose, then click Yes to accept the change.

+# Lab 1b.
 Configuring a new Unity project for Windows Mixed Reality

 To get started building mixed reality apps with Unity, first install the tools.
 If you'll be targeting Windows Mixed Reality